-4. Technical and customer support for this resource meets UC standards.
-The vendor is responsive and prompt in responding to problem reports, provides training materials, usage data, and is fair and reasonable to work with.

-Always Agree Agree Disagree Always Disagree Disagree Disagree

-Please provide links to the most up-to-date version of vendor-provided and/or to campus-created training materials:

-- 5. What should this vendor do better?
+Working with Database and E-Journal Vendors to Ensure Quality for End Users heck one: ☐ Always Agree ☐ Agree ☐ Disagree ☐ Always Disagree Comments: 4.
+Technical and customer support for this resource meets UC standards.
+The vendor is response and prompt in responding to problem reports, provides training materials, usage data, and is and reasonable to work with. heck one: ☐ Always Agree ☐ Agree ☐ Disagree ☐ Always Disagree Comments: Please provide links to the most up-to-date version of vendor-provided and/or to campus-creatraining materials: 5.
+What should this vendor do better?
 What about this resource should be improved?
-Are there any issues, big or small, that you would like to see addressed? - 6.
-What does this vendor do well?
-Are there things that this vendor does or aspects of this resource that can be used as a model for other vendors?
+Are there an issues, big or small, that you would like to see addressed?
+6. What does this vendor do well?
+Are there things that this vendor does or aspects of this resouthat can be used as a model for other vendors?